MrZainRP/dirtymoney-conversion/README.md

     TriggerClientEvent('inventory:client:ItemBox', src, QBCore.Shared.Items['dirtymoney'], "add", worth)
 ```

+21. The above changes deal conclusively with qb-storerobbery - quite simple once you recognise what variables/arguments are needed from what variables/arguments are not needed.

-20. Loading up the whole of your server resources/scripts in Visual Studio Code and searching for the term "markedbills" will tell you how many conversions need to be made.
+22. Loading up the whole of your server resources/scripts in Visual Studio Code and searching for the term "markedbills" will tell you how many conversions need to be made.
 Once all references have been changed to dirtymoney, congratulations, your server is now running a dirtymoney criminal economy.